Audrey-Hermans/blog/en/about.md

   image: /assets/images/header.webp
 ---

-For the longest time, I felt like I’d missed the distribution of life’s instruction manual.
+For the longest time, I felt like I was missing life’s instruction manual.
 You know, the one everyone’s supposedly handed at birth.
-People around me seemed to move forward with steady steps, like they knew the rules of the game.
+People around me seem to move forward with steady steps, like they know the rules of the game.
-**Me?** I was always at the back of the line, digging through my pockets for a key that didn’t exist — but that everyone else seemed to have.
+**Me?** I'm always at the back of the line, digging through my pockets for a key that doesn’t exist — but that everyone else appears to have.

 I live in a world that feels too loud, too bright, too complex… _too much_.
-And I pretended to understand it — just enough to keep up appearances.
+And I pretend to understand it — just enough to keep up appearances.
 The result?
 Emotional drowning in murky waters, with a bonus dose of mental overload.

 Eventually, after gulping down enough metaphorical seawater, I had a revelation.